AMNatty/ytretriever/README.md

 This is an experimental tool I made for personal projects.
 Expect no comments and low configurability.

-Maven project for Eclipse, JDK 1.8+.
+Maven project, JDK 1.8+.
 Uses JSON.org.